-Although employment authorization is not an asylum applicant's automatic right, an asylum applicant may be authorized to work.
-See INA §208(d)(2).
 An asylum applicant's ability to obtain employment authorization depends upon her "asylum clock."
 The asylum clock is an electronic tracking system managed by the asylum office and the Executive Office for Immigration Review (EOIR), which tracks how many days have elapsed since an asylum applicant filed a complete asylum application (form I-589) with the asylum office or the immigration court.
 It can be stopped and started depending on what happens in the course of the application period.
-An asylum applicant becomes eligible to file for an Employment Authorization Document (EAD) 150 days after filing a "complete" asylum application.
+An asylum applicant becomes eligible to file for an Employment Authorization Document (EAD) 150 days after filing a "complete" asylum application and can receive an EAD 180 days after filing a "complete" asylum application.